opencontainers/distribution-spec/spec.md

 ```

 - `<alg>`: the digest algorithm (e.g. `sha256` or `sha512`)
-- `<ref>`: the digest from the `refers` field (limit of 64 characters)
+- `<ref>`: the digest from the `subject` field (limit of 64 characters)

-For example, a manifest with the `refers` field digest set to `sha256:aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` in the `registry.example.org/project` repository would have a descriptor in the referrers list at `registry.example.org/project:sha256-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`.
+For example, a manifest with the `subject` field digest set to `sha256:aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` in the `registry.example.org/project` repository would have a descriptor in the referrers list at `registry.example.org/project:sha256-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`.

 This tag should return an image index matching the expected response of the [referrers API](#listing-referrers).
-Maintaining the content of this tag is the responsibility of clients pushing and deleting image and artifact manifests that contain a `refers` field.
+Maintaining the content of this tag is the responsibility of clients pushing and deleting image and artifact manifests that contain a `subject` field.

 *Note*: multiple clients could attempt to update the tag simultaneously resulting in race conditions and data loss.
 Protection against race conditions is the responsibility of clients and end users, and can be resolved by using a registry that provides the [referrers API](#listing-referrers).